 What is the recommended migration approach?

-CloudM Migrate gives you extensive flexibility when migrating to either Microsoft Office 365 or G Suite.
+CloudM Migrate gives you extensive flexibility when migrating to either Microsoft 365 or Google Workspace.
 It is therefore extremely important that you test the migration and available options.
 As part of the testing process it is recommended that you size your migration to get a rough estimate of the duration of the migration.

 Company Announcement – 1 – 3 months before Go-Live